-POEMS syndrome is probably caused by circulating immunoglobulins caused by a plasma cell dyscrasia (see also Plasma Cell Disorders).
-Circulating cytokines (IL-1-β, IL-6), vascular endothelial growth factor, and tumor necrosis factor-α are also increased.
+POEMS syndrome is probably caused by circulating immunoglobulins caused by a plasma cell disorder Overview of Plasma Cell Disorders Plasma cell disorders are a diverse group of disorders of unknown etiology characterized by Disproportionate proliferation of a single clone of B cells Presence of a structurally and electrophoretically... read more .
+Circulating cytokines (interleukin 1-beta, interleukin 6), vascular endothelial growth factor (VEGF), and tumor necrosis factor-alpha are also increased.

 Patients may have the following:

 Polyneuropathy (peripheral motor and sensory manifestations)

 Skin abnormalities (eg, hyperpigmentation, dermal thickening, hirsutism, angiomas, hypertrichosis)

 Other symptoms and signs of POEMS syndrome may include edema, ascites, pleural effusion, papilledema, and fever.
 About 15% of patients with POEMS syndrome have associated Castleman disease (a lymphoproliferative disorder, some forms of which are associated with infection by HIV or human herpesvirus 8).

 Like other syndromes of undefined pathophysiology, POEMS syndrome is diagnosed based on the constellation of symptoms, signs and laboratory findings.

 Patients must have both mandatory criteria and ≥ 1 major and ≥ 1 minor criteria.

 Evidence of monoclonal plasma cell proliferation

 Major criteria (≥ 1):